syncwerk/syncwerk-server-installer/README.md

 11. Display setup infos and what to do next.

-### After running the installer
+### What do I have to do after the installer has finished?

 1. Delete installer script.
 You wont need it anymore and might even seriously damage your system if ran again.
 2. Follow the suggested steps at the end of the installation to finalize your Seafile server installation.
 As a bare minimum you most definitely will want to change the listening IP to a valid DNS name.
 Run "seafile-server-change-address" as root

-### Bugs, suggestions, you name it...
+### Where can I submit bugs or add suggestions?
-Please contact me at alexander.jackson@seafile.com.de or create an [Issue](https://github.com/alexanderjackson/seafile-server-community_debian-jessie-amd64/issues/new).
+Contact me at alexander.jackson@seafile.com.de or create an [Issue](https://github.com/alexanderjackson/seafile-server-community_debian-jessie-amd64/issues/new) on Github.